Zelenskyy wraps up European tour with visit to EU summit

 Estonian Prime Minister Kaja Kallas said that “it is my plea that everyone will do what they can.
 The price will go up with every delay.”

+Zelenskyy’s high-profile pursuit of more Western military aid came as evidence mounted that Russia’s anticipated offensive around the anniversary of the invasion is starting to take shape.

-That need was especially pressing Thursday.
-A U.S.-based think tank reported that the Russian forces “have regained the initiative in Ukraine and have begun their next major offensive” in the eastern, largely occupied, Luhansk region.
+The Kremlin’s forces “have regained the initiative in Ukraine and have begun their next major offensive” in the eastern Luhansk region, most of which is occupied by Russia, the Institute for the Study of War, said in its latest assessment.

-“Russian sources are widely reporting that conventional Russian troops are attacking Ukrainian defensive lines and making marginal advances,” the Institute for the Study of War said in its most recent report.
+“Russian forces are gradually beginning an offensive, but its success is not inherent or predetermined,” the U.S.-based think tank said.

-Zelenskyy will be using the dais of the European Parliament to make his point in a plenary session, hoping to match Wednesday's speech to Britain's legislature when he thanked the nation for its unrelenting support.
+Zelenskyy used the dais of the European Parliament hoping to match Wednesday's speech to Britain's legislature when he thanked the nation for its unrelenting support.

 That same support has come from the EU.
-The bloc and its member states have already backed Kyiv with some 50 billion euros in aid, provided military hardware and imposed nine packages of sanctions on the Kremlin.
+The bloc and its member states have already backed Kyiv with about 50 billion euros ($53.6 billion) in aid, provided military hardware and imposed nine packages of sanctions on the Kremlin.

-After the solemn words at parliament, Zelenskyy will move to the urn-shaped Europa building for a working session with the 27 leaders.

-The EU is in the midst of brokering a new sanctions package worth some 10 billion euros ahead of the Feb.
-24 one-year anniversary of the war.
+The EU is in the midst of brokering a new sanctions package worth about 10 billion euros ($10.7 billion) before the war's anniversary.
 And there is still plenty of scope for exporting more military hardware to Ukraine as a Russian spring offensive is expected.

+Russia is also watching Zelenskyy's movements closely.
+On Wednesday, Russian state television showed the flight path of a British air force plane that Zelenskyy used to travel to London taken from a flight monitoring site.
+The anchor noted that the plane flew from the Polish air base in Rzeszow that serves as a hub for Western arms deliveries to Ukraine.

-One topic that was not on the agenda in Britain but will be in Brussels is Ukraine's desire to become a member of the European Union as soon as possible.
+One topic that wasn't on the agenda in Britain but will be in Brussels is Ukraine's desire to become a member of the European Union as soon as possible.

 A high-profile visit to EU headquarters can only add to the goodwill to help his country on to the road of accession talks.
 Ukraine is talking about joining the EU in a matter of years, while practice has shown it can take decades before aspiring members are considered fit to join.